The Active Guides of International Mountain Guides

 Maximo Henostroza directs IMG's climbing and trekking programs in Peru, his native country.
 A guide for over 25 years, Maximo is a UIAGM/UIAA certified International Mountain Guide and has climbed and guided virtually every significant peak in the Cordillera Blanca above 6000 meters.
 In addition to climbs in Peru, Maximo has also climbed extensively in Bolivia, Argentina, the Himalayas, and was the second Peruvian climber to reach the summit of Mt.
 Everest.

-Craig has been guiding for IMG since 1987 and has done close to fifty high altitude expeditions to all corners of the world that include twelve Himalayan expeditions, 21 to Kilimanjaro, ten to Denali, several to Aconcagua, the Mexican volcanoes and other peaks around the world.
+Craig has been guiding for IMG since 1987 and has done over sixty high altitude expeditions to all corners of the world that include fourteen Himalayan expeditions, 25 to Kilimanjaro, 10 to Denali, several to Aconcagua, the Mexican volcanoes and other peaks around the world.
 Craig summited Everest in 1998 via the North Ridge and again in 2018 by the South Col Route.
-He has two ascents of Cho You.
-Currently he has 197 ascents of Rainier.
-Domestically Craig has climbed ice, rock and alpine routes all over the U.S. During the winter he guides and teaches ice climbing for the International Mountain Climbing School in North Conway, New Hampshire.
+He has two ascents of Cho Oyu.
+Domestically Craig has climbed ice, rock and alpine routes all over the U.S. He currently he has 217 ascents of Mt.
+Rainier.
+Craig is the Program Manager for the IMG White Mountains program.
 Craig is an AMGA Certified Top Rope Site Manager and Single Pitch Instructor.
-He has a Masters Degree in Applied Behavioral Science.
+He has a Master's Degree in Applied Behavioral Science.
 Additional training includes WFR, Avalanche II and high angle rock rescue.
 When not climbing and guiding Craig can be found shoeing horses, fly fishing and hanging out with his adopted daughter from China, Sarah Mei.